How Much Does A Garbage Disposal Cost To Install Or Replace?

 Cost to Install a Kitchen Sink and Garbage Disposal

-The cost to install a kitchen sink and garbage disposal averages $1,080 for materials and labor combined or in the range of $601 – $1,559.
+The cost to install a kitchen sink and garbage disposal is $560 to $1,780 for materials and labor.
 The total cost varies depending on the type of sink and disposal unit you choose.
-Labor for a kitchen sink installation alone will range from $64 to $82.
+Labor for a kitchen sink installation alone costs $200 to $500.

 Garbage Disposal Repair Cost